aqibmehedi007/logate_flutter/README.md

 # loqate_flutter
-loqate_flutter is a Flutter package that integrates with the Loqate API for address suggestion and retrieval, providing accurate Australian address details like street, suburb, city, and postal code.
-It offers easy integration with just an API key and simple methods for address search and detail retrieval.

-# loqate_flutter

 `loqate_flutter` is a simple Flutter package that integrates with the Loqate API to provide address suggestion and detailed address retrieval services.
-It is designed to allow easy address lookup and retrieval for applications that need accurate address data in Australia.
+It is designed to allow easy address lookup and retrieval for applications that need accurate address data in any country, including street names, suburb, city, state, and postal code.

 ## Features

 - **Search Address**: Search for address suggestions based on a given query.
-- **Get Address Details**: Retrieve detailed information for a selected address, including street, suburb, city, state, and postal code.
+- **Get Address Details**: Retrieve detailed information for a selected address, including street name, suburb, city, state, and postal code.
 - **Flexible Integration**: Easily integrate this package by providing an API key.
+- **Support for Multiple Countries**: Allows you to specify a country code (e.g., AU for Australia, US for United States) for address searches.

 ## Installation